zelros/cinnamon/README.md

   'kolmogorov_smirnov': KstestResult(statistic=0.2913775225333014, pvalue=0.00013914094110123454)}]
 ```

-Comparing the distributions of predictions for two dataset is one of the main
+Comparing the distributions of predictions for two datasets is one of the main
 indicator we use in order to detect data drift.
 The two other indicators are:
 - distribution of the target (see `get_target_drift`)
 - performance metrics (see `get_performance_metrics_drift`)